nuki-susanti/Snake-Game/README.md

-# Snake-Game
+# Snake Game
-Re-creating classic snake game in Python using Turtle library.
+Re-creating classic snake game in Python using turtle library.
+Run app.py file to play the game.